Retail accounting software guide for Canadian retailers

 Payment and banking integration connects your bank accounts and payment processors directly to your accounting software.
 This enables:

 The key is choosing accounting software with an open platform and extensive app marketplace.
-This connects all your retail tools in one place, connecting all your data and giving you a complete view of your business.
+This connects all your retail tools in one place, giving you a complete view of your business.

 How to choose retail accounting software